-10. The people are ridiculously friendly and seemingly always up for a good time / conversation.
+10. The people are ridiculously friendly and seemingly always up for a good time or a conversation.

 11. You get beautiful sunny summers and seriously snowy winters.
 Mountain life in abundance.

 The ‘Canadian’ must tries.
-It’s not a trip without it.
+It’s not a trip without them.

-Another i’m yet to visit.
+Another I’m yet to visit.
 Accessible as a day trip from Vancouver or great for a holiday in itself.
-Here you can bask amongst a wealth of activity including and not restricted to: rock climbing, kiteboarding, mountain biking, cross country sking, bouldering.
+Here you can bask amongst a wealth of activity including and not restricted to: rock climbing, kiteboarding, mountain biking, cross country skiing, bouldering.

 15. The spirit bear is here!